gfirem/gfirem/readme.txt

 Head to the 'GFireM Fields' menu item in your admin sidebar to adjust the settings

 == Changelog ==

+= 1.1.4 =
+Adding a new tweak to use zoom into the formidable upload field.
+Adding a placeholder into the autocomplete field

 = 1.1.3 =
 Adding support for shortcode inside the value to tweak the dynamic filter of entries.